 Public – the classification of information for which disclosure to the public poses negligible or no risk to FSU’s reputation, resources, services, students or employees.
 Due to State of Florida public records laws, this is the default data classification, and should be assumed when there is no information indicating that data should be classified as private or protected.

 Public Records - (as defined by Chapter 119, F.S.)
-Public records are all documents, papers, letters, maps, books, tapes, photographs, films, sound recordings, data processing software, or other material, regardless of the physical form, characteristics, or means of transmission, made or received pursuant to law or ordinance or in connection with the transaction of official university business. disclosure shouldRecords Retention Schedule - A standard approved by the Florida Department of StateDivision of Library and Information Services, for the orderly retention, transfer or disposal of public records taking into consideration their legal, fiscal, administrative and historical value.
+Public records are all documents, papers, letters, maps, books, tapes, photographs, films, sound recordings, data processing software, or other material, regardless of the physical form, characteristics, or means of transmission, made or received pursuant to law or ordinance or in connection with the transaction of official university business.
+FSU public record classifications of protected, private, or public (see definitions) determine whether and with whom certain records may be shared.
+A particular record may contain some information which is public under law, some which is exempt from mandatory disclosure but might be disclosed and other which is legally confidential.
+When unclear, such determinations as to a particular record disclosure should be made by the University Attorney.

+Records Retention Schedule - A standard approved by the Florida Department of StateDivision of Library and Information Services, for the orderly retention, transfer or disposal of public records taking into consideration their legal, fiscal, administrative and historical value.

 Retention - The minimum time period necessary to retain records before they have met their administrative, legal, fiscal or historical usefulness, as set forth by the Florida Department of State, other regulations and contractual requirements.